 How often does cerebral palsy occur?

-• It is estimated that cerebral palsy impacts between 2 and 3 out of every 1,000 live births in the United States each year.
+• It is estimated that cerebral palsy impacts between 2 to 3 out of every 1,000 live births in the United States each year.

 • Approximately 10,000 babies born each year will develop cerebral palsy in their lifetime.